 - There is a $1,000 fine per incident for non-compliance.

-Mothers who have concerns about their employer's compliance with the law, contact the Bureau of Labor and Industries (BOLI), Wage and Hour Section.
+Mothers who have concerns about their employer's compliance with Oregon law should contact the Bureau of Labor and Industries (BOLI), Wage and Hour Section.

-Employers who want technical assistance, contact the Bureau of Labor and Industries (BOLI), Wage and Hour Section.
+Employers who want technical assistance should also contact the Bureau of Labor and Industries (BOLI), Wage and Hour Section.

-Women have a right to breastfeed in public, anywhere that they have a right to be.
+Women have a right to breastfeed in public anywhere that they have a right to be.
 It's the law!
-Breastfeeding deserves protection since many women have been asked to stop breastfeeding or leave when in a public place.
+This protection is needed since women breastfeeding in a public place are often asked to stop, leave or cover up.
 Such situations make women feel embarrassed and fearful of being stigmatized by people around them.
 Embarrassment remains a formidable barrier to breastfeeding.
-If a mother is ever challenged about her right to breastfeed in public, a wallet card stating the law can be downloaded or ordered on our Promotion page.
+We have developed a wallet card with information on the breastfeeding in public laws to assist breastfeeding mothers if they are challenged.
+These can be downloaded and printed or ordered on our Promotion page.